-"I mean she's dead," snapped Lobo.
-His fur was disheveled and he seethed with anger.
+“She’s dead,” snapped Lobo.
+His fur was disheveled.
+He seethed with anger.

-"No," Tigala said more to herself than anyone else.
-She choked on the word as her eyes began to fill with tears.
+“No,” Tigala said more to herself than anyone else.
+She choked on the word and her eyes began to fill with tears.
 As her face twisted in anguish she realized she only had one eye open.
-The other was covered by a bandage that wrapped around one side of her head.
+The other was covered by a bandage that wrapped around her head.

 “And it’s your fault,” added Lobo.

 “No,” she said.
 Is it my fault?
 She wondered.
 Gatooli made her choice.
 She knew what she was doing and she did it anyway.
 “She d—she died honorably.
 She chose to die to keep the Gnomes from recovering those—”

 “She wouldn’t have had to sacrifice herself if it wasn’t for your stupidity.
 You fell for the Gnome’s tricks and let them into the factory.
 You left the factory with very little protection.”
 Lobo paused to draw in a deep breath, emphasizing his emotion behind it.
 “You knew better, and you let it happen anyway.”

 “We all chased them togeth—” Tigala started, her voice grew quieter as Lobo’s grew louder.

 “But you were second in command to her.
 You should have stopped them.”
 Lobo yelled the words with such intensity that Tigala began to believe him.
 He was right.
 She should have known better.
 She could have prevented this if she were more cautious.